was-abi/Adverse-Event-Detection-LLM/README.md

 - Fuse with tabular ML model for risk scoring
 - Deploy as API with monitoring, CI/CD, and explainability

+## Data

+Simulated EHR data is generated using the `ehr_data_generator.py` script in the root directory.
+The output is stored in the `data/` directory.

+**What was simulated:** Synthetic clinical notes and structured EHR records, including patient demographics, vital signs, medications, lab results, and free-text clinical narratives that mimic scenarios involving potential adverse events (e.g., drug reactions, procedural complications).

+**Data references:**
+- Generator script: `ehr_data_generator.py`
+- Sample data: `data/` directory (explore subfolders for raw and processed files)

+**Data issues:**
+- Synthetic data lacks the full complexity and variability of real EHR data.
+- Potential biases in simulation (e.g., over-representation of common events).
+- No real patient identifiers; for production use, real data must be de-identified per HIPAA/GDPR standards.
+- Limited scale; may require augmentation for robust model training.

+## Next Steps
+- Design LLM prompts for extracting and classifying adverse events from unstructured clinical notes.
+- Integrate Gemini API (e.g., via Google AI SDK) for real-time inference on incoming EHR data.

 ## To-Do Next
 - [ ] Set up environment and requirements.txt
 - [ ] Simulate/gather sample EHR data